luiscoco/JavaSE-52.JDBC/README.md

 }
 ```

-### IMPORTANT NOTE: download
+### IMPORTANT NOTE: download the MySQL JDBC driver

-you need to download the MySQL JDBC driver and include it in your project.
+You need to download the MySQL JDBC driver and include it in your project.

-Here are the steps to fix it:

 Download the MySQL Connector/J JDBC driver from the official MySQL website: MySQL Connector/J.